lnucrowding/choo_choo/README.md

 You can override the template used to render the activities by creating a `app/views/choo_choo/activities/current_time.html.erb` file in the host application.

-To have ChooChoo track a PARENT model in your app, add the following line to the model in question:
+To have ChooChoo track your application's model(s), add the following line to the model in question:

-    include ChooChoo::Concerns::Trackable::Parent

-To have ChooChoo track an ASSOCIATED model in your app, add the following line instead:

-    include ChooChoo::Concerns::Trackable::Associate
+    include ChooChoo::Locomotive

+Then map your attributes to ChooChoo (also in your model):

+    cc_header :your_title_or_header_attribute
+    cc_excerpt :your_content_attribute
+    cc_associates :your_child_attribute, :your_second_child_attribute